lawalton/Lepikhina_Walton_CSCI2270_FinalProject/README.md

 3) Dependencies:
 There are no external libraries that the user must have.
-The user only needs main.cpp, DecisionTree.h, DecisionTree.cpp and TODO add the text file stuff.
+The user only needs main.cpp, DecisionTree.h, DecisionTree.cpp, and the optional text file to build an existing tree.

 4) System Requirements:
 There are no system requirements for this game.
 The user only needs to have